FlowFuse/website/README.md

 any content is changed.

-**Note**: the first time running this, it may take a little while as it needs to parse all images in the `/docs` and `/handbook` folders. ou will see a `404` at `localhost:8080` during this time.
+**Note**: the first time running this, it may take a little while as it needs to parse all images in the `/docs` and `/handbook` folders.
+You will see a `404` at `localhost:8080` during this time.

 **Note**: If running from within VS Code, you may be prompted with the following: